AML14/tratto/experiment/README.md

 * Ant 1.10.13
 * Gradle 8.3

-## 1.1.
-Evosuite

-### 1.1.1.
-Java 8

-We use EvoSuite to generate test prefixes, which is written in Java 8.
-However, the experiment module uses Java 17.
-To run EvoSuite (and similarly, JDoctor), the user must configure a home directory for a local JDK 8 version.
-See [Oracle](https://www.oracle.com/java/technologies/downloads/#java8-linux) for JDK downloads (you may need an Oracle account to download older versions).
-Then, add the JDK to the `./generator/resources` directory.
-In `./generator/evosuite.sh`, modify the field at the top of the script, `JDK8_NAME`, to the name of the local JDK directory in `./generator/resources`.
-By default, the script searches for `jdk-1.8.jdk` (alternatively, you may rename your local JDK directory to match this name).

 ## 1.2.
 JDoctor

 ### 1.2.1.
 ToRaDoCu

-To set up JDoctor for analysis, visit the [ToRaDoCu](https://github.com/albertogoffi/toradocu) GitHub page, and follow the setup instructions to build the `toradocu-1.0-all.jar` file (may take a few minutes).
+To set up JDoctor for analysis, visit the [ToRaDoCu](https://github.com/albertogoffi/toradocu) GitHub page, and follow the setup instructions to build the `toradocu-1.0-all.jar` file (this may take a few minutes).
 Then, move the jar file to the `./generator/resources` directory.

-### 1.2.2.
-Java 8

-JDoctor is written in Java 8.
-Please complete the above [EvoSuite Java 8 setup](#111-java-8) instructions before continuing.
-Similar to the EvoSuite setup, modify the field at the top of the `./generator/jdoctor.sh` script, `JDK8_NAME`, to the name of the local JDK 8 directory in `./generator/resources`.

 ## 1.3.
 Toga